wazuh/wazuh-documentation/source/amazon/services/supported-services/kms.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: AWS Key Management Service makes it easy for users to create and manage keys and control the use of encryption.
-Learn more about it in this section.
+  :description: Amazon KMS makes it easy for users to create and manage keys and control the use of encryption.
+Learn how to use Amazon KMS with Wazuh in this section.

 .. _amazon_kms: